trulsmoller/pandemic2020/README.md

 This project will be work in progress for a while, as the pandemic unfolds.
 The underlying data gets updated daily.

 Python backend.
-Visualizations brought to the frontend webapp with plotly and bootstrap.
+Visualizations brought to the frontend using plotly, js and bootstrap.

 ### Data
 Source of data sets: